-- 1.1.1 Except as provided in subsection 1.2, the standards, requirements and procedures set forth in this regulation are applicable to all motor vehicles, model years 1968 and newer with the exception of the 7 newest model years, titled and registered within Sussex County and as specified by the Department, including any motor vehicles owned or operated by the federal, state and local governments and their agencies. - 1.1.2 Except as exempted in subsection 1.2, the requirements shall apply to all 1968 and later model year, light duty passenger cars and 1970 and later model year trucks up to 14,000 pounds gross vehicle weight rating registered in Sussex County, beginning on January 11, 2023. - 1.1.3 The requirements of Section 8.0 shall apply to all certified emission repair technicians in the State of Delaware. - 1.1.4 In accordance with 21 Del.C. §2143, no motor vehicle that is subject to this regulation may be granted registration in the State of Delaware unless the motor vehicle is in compliance with the applicable emissions standards, regardless of its pass/fail status of other tests normally performed at the official inspection station. - 1.2 Exemptions.
-The following motor vehicles are exempt from the requirements of this regulation: - 1.2.1 The seven most recent model years of light duty passenger cars and trucks. - 1.2.2 Vehicles manufactured and registered as Kit Cars. - 1.2.3 Tactical military vehicles used exclusively for military field operations. - 1.2.4 All motor vehicles with a manufacturer's gross vehicle weight over 14,000 pounds. - 1.2.5 All motorcycles and mopeds. - 1.2.6 All vehicles powered solely by electricity generated from solar cells or stored in batteries. - 1.2.7 Non-road sources or vehicles not operated on public roads. - 1.2.8 Model year vehicles 1996 and older powered solely by diesel fuel. - 1.2.9 Any motor vehicle that is more than 25 years old with a title brand of "reconstructed" that does not qualify to be registered as an antique motor vehicle.
-The vehicle must continue to meet and be inspected for safety pursuant to 21 Del.C. §2147. - 1.2.10 A motor vehicle registered as an antique motor vehicle, or a street rod shall be exempt from annual inspection pursuant to 21 Del.C. §2198.
-A motor vehicle must pass an initial inspection prior to the motor vehicle being registered as an antique motor vehicle which shall be consistent with the established model year testing procedures as described in Section 4.0, "Vehicle inspection requirements. - 1.2.11 Any Farm vehicle with license plates ("FV" tags) are exempt from inspection pursuant to 21 Del.C. §2113.
-Any vehicle or trailer upon which a "FV" tag is affixed must be used exclusively in the operative of a farm.
+- 2.1 Applicability. - 2.1.1 Except as exempted in 2.2, the requirements of this regulation shall apply to all 1968 and later model year, light duty passenger cars and 1970 and later model year trucks up to 14,000 pounds gross vehicle weight rating registered in New Castle and Kent Counties beginning on January 11, 2023. - 2.1.2 The requirements of Section 8.0 shall apply to all certified emission repair technicians in the State of Delaware. - 2.2 Exemptions.
+The following motor vehicles are exempt from the requirements of this regulation: - 2.2.1 The five most recent model years of a light duty vehicle. - 2.2.2 Vehicles manufactured and registered as Kit Cars. - 2.2.3 Tactical military vehicles used exclusively for military field operations. - 2.2.4 All motor vehicles with a manufacturer's gross vehicle weight over 14,000 pounds. - 2.2.5 All motorcycles and mopeds. - 2.2.6 All vehicles powered solely by electricity generated from solar cells or stored in batteries. - 2.2.7 Non-road sources or vehicles not operated on public roads. - 2.2.8 Model year vehicles 1996 and older powered solely by diesel fuel. - 2.2.9 Any motor vehicle that is more than 25 years old with a title brand of "reconstructed" that does not qualify to be registered as an antique motor vehicle.
+The vehicle must continue to meet and be inspected for safety and anti-tampering requirements for its model year pursuant to 21 Del.C. §2147. - 2.2.10 A motor vehicle registered as an antique motor vehicle, or a street rod vehicle shall be exempt from annual inspection pursuant to 21 Del.C. §2198.
+A motor vehicle must pass an initial inspection prior to the motor vehicle being registered as an antique motor vehicle which shall be consistent with the established model year testing procedures as described in Section 4.0 of this regulation. - 2.2.11 Any Farm vehicle with license plates ("FV" tags) are exempt from inspection pursuant to 21 Del.C. §2113.
+Any vehicle or trailer upon which a "FV" tag is affixed must be used exclusively in the operative of a farm. - 2.3 General provisions - 2.3.1 Vehicles shall be pre-inspected by the Division prior to the emission inspection, and shall be prohibited from testing should any unsafe conditions be found.
+These unsafe conditions include, but are not limited to significant exhaust leaks, and significant fluid leaks.
+The Division and the Department shall not be responsible for major vehicle component failures during the test, including parts which were deficient or excessively worn prior to the start of the test. - 2.3.2 Vehicles shall be rejected from testing, as covered in this regulation, if the exhaust system is missing or leaking, or if the vehicle is in an unsafe condition for testing. - 2.3.3 Effective January 1, 1997 for vehicles registered in New Castle County and July 1, 1997 for vehicles registered in Kent County, in order to qualify for a waiver under Section 7.0 on any 1996 or later model year vehicle, emission repairs shall be performed by a certified emission repair technician as defined in Section 8.0. - 2.3.4 Vehicles with engines of a model year older than the chassis model year shall be required to pass the standards commensurate with the chassis model year.